bec-gis-department/Geocoder-Tableau-Extension/README.md

 ## A note from the Admin:

-Development is fun, I wnt you to be creative, I want you to build this the best way it can help YOU.
+Development is fun, I want you to be creative, I want you to build this the best way it can help **YOU**.

 Development is power, BY YOU FOR YOU, build your world.